ddekany/jbosstools-freemarker/README.md

 Maven release plugin didn't work for some reason, and anyway we need to change OSGi versions in MANIFEST.MF-s too, so I just do this:

 ```
+# It's assumed that the version number is already on $releaseVersion-SNAPSHOT.
+That was also set by these commands, if they were used for the previous release, as you will see later.
 releaseVersion='1.5.303'
 nextVersion='1.5.304'